voyager-codegen/todo-app-nextjs/README.md

-# Todo App - Rails API Integration
+# Todo App - Rails API Integration - Generate this project with Bolt.new

 A full-stack Next.js application that integrates with a Ruby on Rails API backend for managing todo tasks.